kdaily/aws-cli/proposals/pr-contrib-guide.md

 formalized process for this change would result in better decisions.

-In this case, we would use the same format as this document for a proposal that would be opened opened for public comment and review.
+In this case, we would use the same format as this document for a proposal that would be opened for public comment and review.
 The document would be incorporated into the codebase as an accepted proposal as a matter of record.

 #### Why should there be a minimum number of upvotes or reactions to open something for the community to work on?